Leisure & Recreation Planning

 Upgrade of Churchill Park

-Works for Churchill Park are being carried out in line with vision for Churchill Park, developed in the Churchill Park Master Plan.
+Works for Churchill Park are being carried out in line with the vision for Churchill Park, outlined in the Churchill Park Master Plan.
 As part of this is an implementation strategy in line with council consideration for the City’s Long Term Financial Plan.
+Recent upgrade works have included the construction of an access way off Brown Street to new public car parking that services Lawn Bowls, Croquet, Events and Sports users.
+A relocated building has provided a new Club Facility for Croquet and fencing of the area has also been completed.

 Click here to view an electronic copy of the Churchill Park Master Plan(PDF, 10MB)